 The following courses are required during the three years at Clarion: BIOL 155, 156, 165, 166, 201, 203, 341, 444; CHEM 153, 163, 154, 164; eight additional hours of chemistry chosen from CHEM 251, 252, 261, 262, 353, 358, 363, 368, and BCHM 453,463; either BIOL 203 or BCHM 453; and MATH 171, and 221 or 222.
 Substitutions for the above courses must be approved in writing by the coordinator of medical technology.
 Students in the program must maintain the following QPAs: first-semester freshmen, 2.0 overall; second-semester freshmen and first-semester sophomores, 2.5 overall; thereafter 2.5 overall with a 2.5 in the natural sciences.
 Exceptions to these requirements must be approved by the coordinator of medical technology.

 Specific information about courses, standards, and requirements established by the affiliate hospital schools are provided to enrolled students by the coordinator of medical technology.
 Students wishing to transfer into the program must be approved by the coordinator of medical technology and must plan to spend two years on the Clarion Campus.
-Hospital affiliates are Altoona Hospital, Altoona, Pa.; Williamsport Hospital, Williamsport, Pa.; Saint Vincent Health Center, Erie, Pa.; Guthrie Health Systems, Sayre, Pa.; Conemaugh Health System, Johnstown, Pa.; Women’s Christian Association Hospital, Jamestown, N.Y.; Rochester General Hospital, Rochester, N.Y.; and New York Methodist Hospital, Brooklyn, N.Y.; and Lancaster General Hospital, Lancaster, Pa.
+Hospital affiliates are Altoona Hospital, Altoona, Pa.; Williamsport Hospital, Williamsport, Pa.; Saint Vincent Health Center, Erie, Pa.; Guthrie Health Systems, Sayre, Pa.; Conemaugh Health System, Johnstown, Pa.; Women’s Christian Association Hospital, Jamestown, N.Y.; Rochester General Hospital, Rochester, N.Y.; New York Methodist Hospital, Brooklyn, N.Y.; and Lancaster General Hospital, Lancaster, Pa.